Last updated on: 12/7/2020 | Author: ProCon.org

 Pro 1

-Standardized tests offer an objective measurement of education and a good metric to gauge areas for improvement.
+Standardized tests offer an objective measurement of education.

 Teachers’ grading practices are naturally uneven and subjective.
 An A in one class may be a C in another.
-Teachers also have conscious and unconscious biases for a favorite student or against a rowdy student, for example.
-[56] Standardized tests offer students across the country a unified measure of their knowledge.
+Teachers also have conscious or unconscious biases for a favorite student or against a rowdy student, for example.
+Standardized tests offer students a unified measure of their knowledge without these subjective differences.
+[56]

-Aaron Churchill, Ohio Research Director for the Thomas B. Fordham Institute, stated, “At their core, standardized exams are designed to be objective measures.
+“At their core, standardized exams are designed to be objective measures.
 They assess students based on a similar set of questions, are given under nearly identical testing conditions, and are graded by a machine or blind reviewer.
-They are intended to provide an accurate, unfiltered measure of what a student knows.”
+They are intended to provide an accurate, unfiltered measure of what a student knows,” says Aaron Churchill, Ohio Research Director for the Thomas B. Fordham Institute.
 [56]

 Read More